 The facility to stack multiple shots and filter the data as in normal seismic data acquisition is included in the operating software.

-With an integral powerful source, energy delivery is constant throughout the extent of the borehole, independent of borehole depth, giving reliable velocity measurement in hard rock and the slowest of formations.
+With an integral power source, energy delivery is constant throughout the extent of the borehole, independent of borehole depth, giving reliable velocity measurement in hard rock and the slowest of formations.

-As the probe is suspended in the borehole no clamping to the borehole wall is required allowing faster acquisition.
-The PS logging can be conducted at the end of the drilling alongside any of the full range of conventional logging probes.
+As the probe is suspended in the borehole, no clamping to the borehole wall is required allowing faster acquisition.
+The PS logging can be conducted at the end of the drilling alongside any of the full range of conventional logging probes that Robertson Geo offers.

 The propagated waves are measured in the vertical plane providing the most useful information in anisotropic formations.
 When combined with bulk density values the PS Logger provides a continuous strength profile, especially important when hard layers are encountered and CPT methods ‘refuse'.

 The relatively high frequency of the source, when compared to other methods, means that good data can usually be obtained in very noisy environments.
 On drill ships where engines, DP thrusters, generators and ancillary equipment contribute to the ambient noise this is very important.
 The reversed polarity shear wave measurements provide unambiguous identification of shear wave arrivals.